-version -V Show version number help -?
-Show basically this help interactive -I Start in interactive mode (no longer supported) interaction For use with the Emacs mode (no need to invoke yourself)
+- --version -V Show version number - --help[=TOPIC] -?[TOPIC] Show basically this help, or more help about TOPIC.
+Current topics available: warning. - --interactive -I Start in interactive mode (no longer supported) - --interaction For use with the Emacs mode (no need to invoke yourself)